 - Assist carer with training needs for appropriate safer care practice, including skills to care for children who have been abused.
 For foster carers who offer placements to disabled children, this includes training specifically on issues affecting disabled children;

-- Discuss financial issues with the carer: allowances, pocket money for clothing, leisure activities, toiletries and travelling etc. and the importance of complying with the terms of the Council's insurance policy for carers;
+- Discuss financial issues with the carer: allowances, pocket money, leisure activities, toiletries and travelling etc. and the importance of complying with the terms of the Council's insurance policy for carers;

 - Exchange contact numbers with all relevant members of the family, including out of hours support;

-- Set date of first visit (within two weeks of placement);
+- Set date of first visit after the placement;

-- Provide carers with training and written Fostering Handbook.
+- Provide carers with training and written policy on behaviour management.

-- Where necessary, check and follow up on all issues raised during pre-placement.
-Discuss any areas of concern with carers and ensure appropriate support/advice is addressed and in place at the time rather than waiting for reviews;
+- Where necessary, check and follow up on all issues raised during the placement.
+Discuss any areas of concern with foster carers and ensure appropriate support/advice is addressed and in place at the time rather than waiting for reviews;

 - Provide foster carers with breaks from caring as appropriate, which must meet the needs of placed children;

-- Ensure they and the foster carers receive invitations to child's Looked After Reviews and Child Protection Conferences, and attend when appropriate;
+- Ensure the supervising social worker and the foster carers receive invitations to child's looked after reviews and Child Protection Conferences, and attend when appropriate;

-- Carry out foster carer’s Annual Review, (see Review and Termination of Approval of Foster Carers Procedure);
+- Prepare for and attend Foster Carer Review Meetings (see Review and Termination of Approval of Foster Carers Procedure);

 - Make unannounced visits as required;